 The Schmidt-Furlow Report found that bright flashing lights and/or loud music were also used to manipulate a detainee's environment on "numerous occasions" between July 2002 and October 2004, as an "Incentive and Futility" interrogation technique authorized by the Army Field Manual.
-79 In addition, approximately 50 FBI agents who had been stationed at Guantánamo told DOJ investigators that "they witnessed or heard about the use of bright lights on detainees, sometimes in conjunction with other harsh non-law enforcement techniques."
-80 One FBI agent told DOJ investigators that approximately halfway through his tour at GTMO...he observed a detainee alone in a darkened interrogation room, apparently bolted to the floor in a kneeling position, with a strobe light close to his face and loud music blaring in the room.
+In addition, approximately 50 FBI agents who had been stationed at Guantánamo told DOJ investigators that "they witnessed or heard about the use of bright lights on detainees, sometimes in conjunction with other harsh non-law enforcement techniques."
+One FBI agent told DOJ investigators that approximately halfway through his tour at GTMO...he observed a detainee alone in a darkened interrogation room, apparently bolted to the floor in a kneeling position, with a strobe light close to his face and loud music blaring in the room.
 The agent described the music as hard rock music, similar to the music performed by the group Metallica, played at a volume equivalent to a rock concert.
-The agent stated that he and another agent reported this activity.81 room, you're tied down into this position, they've got the stereo banging out really loud with strobe lights flashing like ten times a second-it makes you hallucinate.
-At the beginning it doesn't really affect you.
-But after a while, after like 20 minutes, 10 minutes, you start getting cramps in your thighs, and your buttocks, and your calves, and slowly your legs, you know, just go numb.
-You're flimsy, and you've got no control.
-And when you move over, [the shackles] start cutting into you....And even if you close your eyes you can still see the light and you start hallucinating....
-Sometimes you'd get punched or kicked as well.
+The agent stated that he and another agent reported this activity.

 Several respondents reported being short shackled and left alone in a room while being bombarded with loud music and strobe lights for hours on end.
-One former detained described the experience this way:
+One former detainee described the experience this way: